Roof Financing (made easy): Here’s how you can pay for a new roof

 2. Seek Estimates

-When you’re financing a big project like a Bowie roof installation, it’s important to borrow only as much as you need.
+When you’re financing a big project like a Maryland or Washington, D.C. roof installation, it’s important to borrow only as much as you need.
 That’s why the next step is seeking estimates for the cost of your Maryland roof installation.

 If you already know which roofing company you want to work with, and you trust their estimate for the work, you may not need to compare several different options.